MajorTanya/DTbot/README.md

 * RNG-based commands like rolling dice (`/roll`) or spinning the roulette wheel (`/roulette spin` or `/roulette bet`)
     * `/roll` supports a variety of options and modifiers, like dropping the lowest roll, adding something to the result, and more.
 Check out the options and modifiers available in the command.
-    * `/roulette spin` lets you spin the roulette wheel
-    * `/roulette bet` lets you guess the result of the spin with several types of bets¹
-        * We currently support
-            * Straight Bet (guess the exact number the wheel will land on)
-            * Colour Bet
-            * Even/Odd Bet
-            * High (19-36)/Low (1-18) Bet

-      ¹(you can only win the satisfaction of getting it right, nothing else)
 * Various utility commands
     * `/avatar [user]`, `/changelog`, `/info`, `/userinfo [user]`, `/whohas [role]`, `/ping`, `/uptime`, `/xp [user]`
 * Anime/Manga lookup via AniList (`/anime [title]` and `/manga [title]`)